 I am also the wine editor for Asia Tatler, with magazine editions in such key cites as Hong Kong, Macau, China, Taiwan, and Singapore, as well as Malaysia, Indonesia, Philippines, and Thailand.
 I do regular tastings in Florence, Los Angeles, Bordeaux, and Hong Kong.
 I also write for Simple News in Moscow.

 One of the main focuses of this website is reporting on many of the best wines of the world through videos in vineyards and cellars with winemakers, vintners, and owners.
 Check out this free promotional video on what we do at jamessuckling.com.
-I also produced a documentary film on Cuban cigars called "Cigars: The Heart and Soul of Cuba."
-Click here to view the trailer.
+I also produced a documentary on Cuban cigars called "Cigars: The Heart and Soul of Cuba," as well as a film on Cannubi titled "Cannubi: A Vineyard Kissed by God."
+Click here for more on both.

 I believe that today’s wine drinker deserves more than just written wine reviews and criticism.
 They need to see with their own eyes the place, the people, and the rating process.
 There’s so much more to learn about wine than just simple numbers and prose.